MicrosoftDocs/fabric-docs/docs/data-engineering/browse-spark-applications-monitoring-hub.md

 ---
 title: Browse the Apache Spark applications in Monitoring hub
-description: This article provides you with instructions on how to browse Spark applications in the Monitoring Hub.
+description: This article provides you with instructions on how to browse Spark applications in the Monitoring hub.
 author: jejiang
 ms.author: jejiang
 ms.topic: overview
 ms.date: 02/24/2023
 ms.custom: template-howto
-ms.search.form: Browse Spark applications in Monitoring Hub
+ms.search.form: Browse Spark applications in Monitoring hub
 ---

 # Browse the Apache Spark applications in Monitoring hub